TheRoddyWMS/Roddy-Default-Plugin/README.md

 </processingTools>
 ```

-Internally, the tool names are mapped to a `TOOL_` bash variable according to the following rules:
+Internally, the tool names are mapped to a `TOOL_` bash variable using to the following algorithm:
   - inserting an underscore '\_' before all capitals,
   - changing all letters to upper-case, and
   - prepending "TOOL\_" before the name.

 It is also possible, to refer to the tool by using a configuration value of the form `${TOOL_WORKFLOW_ENVIRONMENT_CONDA}`.
 This form is occasionally used in existing plugins, but we advise you to use the first simpler form.

-Sometimes having to modify the plugin in place is not possible or desirable, in particular during development.
+Sometimes having to modify the plugin in place is not possible or desirable, e.g. during debugging.
 In this case, you can also specify the environment script directly in the configuration value like in "/path/to/develEnv.sh".
 This path should be absolute and must be available on the execution host.
 This possibility is only available since version 1.2.2-5 of this plugin.

 The logic to discriminate between these three cases is as follows:
   - the value contains a '/': this is a direct path.
 This only works since version 1.2.2-5.
   - the value starts with '${': this is a TOOL_ path.
 Since version 1.2.2-5 the matching is on `${TOOL_}`.
-  - compose the the `TOOL_` variable name from the job-name, like described above.
+  - compose the `TOOL_` variable name from the job-name, like described above.

 ### Environment Parametrization

 The environment script is simply `source`'d, so you can access variables from the parameter-file (`PARAMETER_FILE`, sourced before; see above) from within that script.
 For instance, you have a `conda.sh` that activates a Conda environment, but you want to keep the environment name configurable.
 You can then the conda environment name in the XML:

 ```xml
 <cvalue name="condaEnvironmentName" value="myWorkflow" type="string"